mslinn/awsLambdaTest/HTTP_API.md

 AWS_APIG_NAME=LambdaHTTP
 ```

-This page will tell you to create and save additional environment variables to `setEnvVars.sh` so you can return to this project at another time.
+Near the end of this page you will be instructed to create and save additional environment variables to `setEnvVars.sh` so you can return to this project at another time.

 ## Create an API Gateway HTTP API